 - File during an open registration period for your country, or meet a late filing exception.

-- Have a good criminal record.
+- Have no criminal record, or a very limited one.
 You may not meet the requirements for TPS if you have been convicted of a felony or two or more misdemeanors in the United States.

-- Example: You are from Nepal.
-You came to the United States before June 24, 2015, the “designation date.”
-You have lived in the United States ever since.
-There is nothing like a bad criminal record that makes you “inadmissible.”
-You could apply for TPS between June 24, 2015 and December 21, 2015, the open registration period.
+- Example: You are from Afghanistan.
+You came to the United States before May 20, 2022, the “designation date.”
+You have lived in the United States since the continuous residence date of March 15, 2022.
+You have no criminal record, no immigration violations, or other things that make you “inadmissible.”
+You could apply for TPS between May 20, 2022 and November 20, 2023, the open registration period.

 What countries are on the TPS list?

 To see whether your country is on the TPS list, and to see if its registration period is open, you can visit the “Temporary Protected Status” page of the United States Citizenship and Immigration Services (USCIS) website.
-As of Fall 2015, the following countries are on the TPS list:
+As of June 2023, the following countries are on the TPS list:

 - El Salvador